 Below are live updating charts.
 The first two here are the 90-Day statistics for Single Family Homes and then Condos in Los Gatos 95030.

-As of the latest update (as of this writing, November 8th), Single Family Homes in 95030 are taking over three months to sell on average.
+As of the latest update (as of this writing, late June), Single Family Homes in 95030 are taking over three months to sell on average.
 With a small number of sales, though, this data can change quickly.
-Condos in this zip code are selling much faster, at just one month.
+Condos in this zip code are selling much faster, in under two months.

 The graph above shows the Median Price for condos and homes in 95030.
 The condo market follows a more erratic path, though both generally follow the same trends.
-Right now, prices are creeping down.
+Right now, prices are looking up after a recent dip.

 The graph above compares the same two for total inventory.
 While the housing market has its ups and downs, the condo market is flat-lining only a smidgen above zero.

 Here’s something a little different.
 This graph shows the Average Days on Market.
-Houses in this sector clearly take a lot longer than in the valley to sell, but condos have moved very quickly for a long time, though they recently slowed around September and October to a over a month.
+Houses in this sector clearly take a lot longer than in the valley to sell, but condos have moved very quickly for a long time, though they recently slowed to a over a month, something that hasn’t happened since winter.
 At the same time the condo market was slowing down, the housing market heated up through the middle of the year, but it’s slowing back down again now.

-This chart shows a bit of a surprise, and good news for home owners in the 95030 area.
-The Median Price per Sqft has been on a slow but steady increase for single family homes in this area.
-The condo value, however, has been all over the place.
+This chart shows a bit of a surprise, and good news for buyers in the 95030 area.
+The Median Price per Sqft has been on a slow but steady increase for single family homes in this area for a long time, but there’s been a very clear dip in both SFH and condo price per square foot since the start of March.
+The condo value, however, has often been all over the place.

 And the last graph for this sector is the Median Market Action Index, roughly how hot is the market.
 Again, the condo market has been more erratic, but both are very close to one another and currently count as mild seller’s markets.